 Right out of the gate, a major writing faux pas - quoting Robert Frost's "The Road Not Taken."
 Could there be a more clichéd, overused, and comprehensively mastered statement in all the English language?

 But just wait.

-Frost message contains more than what you may have uncovered in Poetry Analysis class and the message is anything but trite.
+Frost's message contains more than what you may have uncovered in Poetry Analysis class and it's anything but trite.
 He is speaking more subtly to a specific audience.
 In this instance, "the one [road] less traveled by" does not mean to take the road fewer choose, but to see the path no one else sees, to hear a call no one else hears, and to pursue it.

 When my oldest son was three years old, he was about as nontraditional a thinker as a preschooler could get.
 Once at a birthday party at a local recreation center, he cared not about the cake, presents, and gymnastics mats.
 Instead, he walked the perimeter of the building, scoping out every nook and cranny and unlocked administrative office until he was satisfied he had found all there was to find.

 When I would drive up to a popular shopping mall, from his carseat he strained to see and pointed toward the back of the building, where a narrow, empty road wrapped around to what I could only imagine were loading docks and the like, because I'd never ventured back there myself.

 I paused to reflect on his desperate question, "what is back there?" away from the noise, the people, and the products intended for us to peruse.
 I recognized what it was he was responding to, a call away from the common, the attention grabbing, the loud, the blatant, the obvious, the superficial, the facade, the distraction, and the universally agreed upon.
 He had first, already, internalized that there is something more, and second, he was hungry for it.